bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	<img src="/brov2//cad/brov-assembly-step4-annotated.png" class="img-responsive" style="max-width:700px" />

-## Installing the Lumen Mount

 ## Assembling the Frame

+To assemble the frame you will need the following tools and items:

+- Threadlocker (not included)
+- The bag with 12 M5x12 button head cap screws (included with the ROV)
+- 2 Side Panels
+- The bottom panel with the battery enclosure installed
+- The front center panel assembly
+- The rear center panel assembly

-1. Apply several drops of threadlocker to the end of the 12 M5x16 screws from the bag with only 12 M5x12 screws.
+1. Apply several drops of threadlocker to the end of the 12 M5x16 screws.

-	[picture of bag with 12 M5x12 screws]

 2. Install the side panels to the bottom panel.

 	<img src="/brov2//cad/brov-assembly-step5-annotated.png" class="img-responsive" style="max-width:700px" />